Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 Next, we want to actually load our extension, so let's open FaceTime and select our camera.
 The extension process isn't going to load unless an app uses the camera.

-Now, if we run the app and click the `Change Image` button, we will see our debug logging in `Console.app`.
+Now that the camera extension is loaded, if we run the app and click the `Change Image` button, we will see our debug logging in `Console.app`.
 Since we're filtering there on our shared subcategory, we see logging from the app and the extension.
 If we add a filter in the search field of Console.app for `Extension` and set its type to `Category` we will only see the extension output.
 If we used the category `Application` instead, we would only see the app output.

 **Tip**: when you are debugging an extension by observing `Console.app` logging, you should occasionally filter by the extension name as a regular "contains" string and not only by the subsystem you set to catch your own debug output.
 Why?
 Because another app or process might be the one complaining about your extension process, and that may be where you get the info you need to solve a bug.